-Our document ‘What happens to the deceased’s estate?’ has information about:
+Our page on ‘What happens to the deceased’s estate?’ has information about:

 - Rights of access to the deceased person's estate

-- Rights of spouses/civil partners and family members
+- Rights of spouses or civil partners and family members

 - What happens if the deceased person has not made a will

 If there is a will and an executor has been appointed, then the executor deals with the estate.
-This means that they make sure that the spouse/civil partner is aware of the right to a legal right share and distributes the estate in accordance with the will and the law.
+The executor makes sure that the spouse or civil partner is aware of the right to a legal right share and distributes the estate in accordance with the will and the law.

 Executor or administrator?

-In order to get authority to administer the estate you must get a legal document called a Grant of Representation.
+To get authority to administer the estate, you must get a legal document called a Grant of Representation.
 This is a legal order that gives you the authority to administer the deceased person's estate.

 If the deceased person left a will